Toyota CH-R Service Manual: Evaporator Temperature Sensor Circuit (B1413)

 Other materials:

-Toyota CH-R Service Manual > Charging System: On-vehicle Inspection
+Toyota CH-R Service Manual > Tire And Wheel System: How To Proceed With Troubleshooting

 Toyota CH-R Owners Manual